Harper Creek Brook Trout Study

 There are two ways to help fund the Harper Creek Study:

-- you can fund an individual trout by covering the cost of it’s radio tag; or
+- you can fund an individual trout by covering the cost of it’s radio tag (please note that all 20 fish are now funded!); or

 - you can direct your donation more broadly to the Harper Creek Study research effort.